ooni/ooni.org/content/post/egypt-network-interference.md

 Based on our tests, the last sample of throttling that we observed occurred on 2016-09-01 12:30 UTC.

-The complete and detailed technical analysis can be found in [here](/notebooks/eg-vs-digitalocean.html).
+The complete and detailed technical analysis can be found [here](/notebooks/eg-vs-digitalocean.html).

 ## Inaccessible URLs